Seedmanc/Tumblr-image-sorter/README.md

 Should help when finding reblogs without any tags, as well as solve the problem of overwriting tag entries.

+* Add support for infinite scroll

+Will probably have to hook on the post retrieval even or something.
+Oh the glitches.

 * Make simplified generalized version without translation capabilities for use cases with English-only tags.

 Will have to think of a way to store folder lists more efficiently than in an object.